Daniel Procházka

-Daniel Procházka (born 5 March 1995) is a Czech footballer is a former professional footballer who last played for Vyšehrad.
+Daniel Procházka (born 5 March 1995) is a Czech footballer is a former professional footballer who last played for Příbram.

 Career

 As a youth player, Procházka had operations on both knees.

 In 2013, he trialed for the youth academy of Barcelona, one of Spain's most successful clubs.

 Before the second half of 2015/16, Procházka signed for Ústí in the Czech second division after playing for the youth academy of Czech top flight side Teplice where he made 76 appearances and scored 9 goals.

 Procházka is eligible to represent Vietnam internationally through his father.